Benefits in kind and expenses payments

 - Use of cycles and cyclist's safety equipment used mainly for journeys between home and work (salary sacrifice acceptable)

 - Certain bus services for journeys between home and work

-- Annual parties or similar functions costing up to £150 per head per annum
+- Annual parties or similar functions costing up to £150 per head (including VAT, and travel and accommodation - this is the cost for the year - not per party) per annum

 - Retraining expenses and courses